kaylendwyer/template-debug/pages/about/about.md

 During the following year, participants will participate in six additional online workshops on topics based on their project’s needs.
 These 90-minute webinar-style workshops will include technical training and discussions that expand upon the topics covered during the in-person program or delve into new areas.
 Specific topics will be determined in collaboration with the participants, based on their needs at the end of the in-person program.
 Institute instructors and staff will also conduct hour-long virtual consultations with each project team, four times during the course of the year.

+For full descriptions of the sessions, please see the [sessions](../sessions) page.

 ### How much does it cost?
 We aim for there to be zero out-of-pocket costs to participants.
 Each participant will receive a stipend that should cover costs of ground transportation, airfare, lodging, and a per-diem for dinner and incidentals.
 A light breakfast, lunch, and refreshments will be provided each day during the Institute.